ionic-team/stencil-site/docs/testing/01-overview.md

 Stencil currently supports the following tools for testing components:

-- [__Stencil Testrunner__](./stencil-testrunner/01-overview.md): a built-in testrunner based on Jest for unit and end-to-end testing with Puppeteer to run within an actual browser in order to provide more realistic results.
+- [__Stencil Test Runner__](./stencil-testrunner/01-overview.md): a built-in test runner based on Jest for unit and end-to-end testing with Puppeteer to run within an actual browser in order to provide more realistic results.

 :::info